lilbandit1979/cnmb_pages/pages/category/blog/boys-u11-football-18/blog_item.md

     enabled: false
 ---

-# Registered Schools U11 Boys Football '18
+# Registered Schools U11 Games '18
 ###  * Please contact stephen@stconlethandmarys.ie if **NOT** participating.
 ###  * Divisions and fixtures to be compiled this week based on registered schools.
 <br>